-It has a medium-firm density and might, therefore, suit different kids regardless of their sleeping postures.
+It has a medium-firm density and might, therefore, suit different kids regardless of their sleeping positions.
 The gel-layer draws heat away from the kid to minimize turning and tossing that might lead to distractions during sleep.

 Worth pointing out, the Lucid Youth Gel has a pink cover thereby making to ideal for girls.
 Fortunately, there’s also a blue-cover model to suit a boy.

-- Waterproof cover boosts durability
+- Waterproof mattress protector boosts durability

 - Removable cover makes cleaning easy